Race certified by Finishers: event approved by the organizer

 The event in a few words

-For this new edition of the Trail in Côte-Rôtie, we take you to visit the vineyards 🍇 of one of the most exceptional crus of our heritage: the Côte-Rôtie from the Auvergne-Rhône-Alpes region 🇫🇷.
+For this new edition of the Trail in Côte-Rôtie, we’re taking you to visit vineyards 🍇 from one of the most exceptional crus of our heritage: Côte-Rôtie in the Auvergne-Rhône-Alpes region 🇫🇷.

-So let yourself be carried away on one of the 5 routes planned for you departing from Ampuis to have the chance to zigzag between the Syrah grape variety plots and discover the two slopes of the appellation: The Côte Brune 🖤 and The Côte Blonde 💛.
-The story goes that Lord Maugiron 👑 divided his estate between his two daughters, one blonde and the other brunette.
-No jealousy there!
-Will you be able to tell them apart when you taste them? 🤔 Yes, because you will then be able to organize cellar visits in the area to discover the local treasures through tastings offered by the winemakers 🤤.
-To be consumed in moderation, of course!
-Or at least, with a full stomach 🤰🏻.
-And on that note, it turns out the organizers thought of everything, with an exhibitor village where you'll find food trucks 🚚 for dining throughout the day 🍽.
-At the end of the physical and gastronomic challenges, maybe you'll have time to take a tour in Vienne, the neighboring town, and enjoy its unique Gallic-Roman heritage ⚔️.
+So let yourself be swept up in one of the 5 routes planned for you starting from Ampuis, for a chance to zigzag between plots of the Syrah grape variety and discover the two slopes of the appellation: La Côte Brune 🖤 and La Côte Blonde 💛.
+For the backstory, it was Lord Maugiron 👑 who divided his estate between his two daughters, one blonde and the other brunette.
+That way, no one gets jealous!
+So will you be able to tell them apart when you taste them? 🤔 And yes, because you can then organize cellar visits around the area to discover local treasures through tastings offered by the winegrowers 🤤.
+To be enjoyed in moderation, of course!
+Or at least, with a full belly 🤰🏻.
+And on that note, you should know that the organizers have thought of everything there too, with a whole exhibitors’ village where you’ll find food trucks 🚚 to eat throughout the day 🍽.
+And after the events (physical and digestive), maybe you’ll have time to take a trip to Vienne, the neighboring city, and enjoy its unique Gallo-Roman heritage ⚔️.

-Therefore, these races are a chance to expend energy in an unusual setting 🌿 while offering fun, gastronomic, cultural, and exciting activities throughout the weekend 🥰.
-You can crown your efforts with a wine rewarded multiple times and over 2,000 years old 😮.
-Don't like wine?
-That's okay!
-You'll surely enjoy visiting one of the region's historical monuments, from the Saint-Baudille church in Ampuis ⛪️, which holds the relics of the vignerons' patron saint, to the Saint-Pierre Museum 🖼️ in Vienne, "the city of Art and History".
+We’ll never say it enough: these races are an opportunity to work up a sweat in a unusual setting 🌿 while offering fun, gastronomic, cultural and fascinating activities throughout the weekend 🥰.
+You’ll be able to crown your efforts with a wine that has won multiple awards and is over 2,000 years old 😮.
+Don’t like wine?
+No problem!
+You’ll surely enjoy visiting one of the region’s historic monuments, from the Sainte-Baudille Church in Ampuis ⛪️, which houses the relics of the patron saint of winegrowers, to the Saint-Pierre Museum 🖼️ in Vienne, “the City of Art and History”.
 And if you like the atmosphere, you can always come back in January to visit the Ampuis wine market! 🏪

 So, what are you waiting for?
-Come wine, expend, excel, and taste! 🎉
+Come burn off energy, push your limits, and taste! 🎉

 5 reasons to join this race